Arikapú language

-Arikapú or Maxubí is an endangered Yabutian language.
+Arikapú (called Maxubí in a 1914 wordlist by explorer Percy Fawcett) is an endangered Yabutian language.

 Loukotka (1968) lists Arikapú and Maxubí as separate languages.
 Arikapú is spoken on the Branco River south of the Tuparí tribe.
-Maxubí is spoken on the Mequéns River.
+Maxubí was spoken on the Mequéns River, and went extinct some time after 1968.

 Speakers

 In 1998, Arikapú was spoken by only six individuals in Rondônia, Brazil, at the headwaters of the Rio Branco.
-By 2015, Djeoromitxi (2015) reported there were only two remaining speakers, namely the two sisters Nazaré Wadjidjika Arikapu and Nambuika Arikapu.
-It is being supplanted by Portuguese.
+By 2015, Djeoromitxi (2015) reported there were only two remaining speakers, namely the two sisters Nazaré Wadjidjika Arikapu and Nambuika Arikapu.It is being supplanted by Portuguese.